 It's hard to put Blue Man Group into words: take a rock concert and a comedy show, add a heaping dash of whimsy, stir in unrivaled creativity and a generous pinch of high-tech visual treats.
 Shake well and serve!
 There’s no act in the world like Blue Man Group, and their enduring popularity proves it.
 Blue Man Group can be called the ultimate sensory overload show.
 Three black cladded mute men covered in shiny cobalt blue paint take the audience through a journey of sound, light and color.
 They entertain using music and lights, drums, neon, and movement.
 This show is fun, bright, visual, colorful, funny and bursting with theatrics and entertainment.
 There's a reason why 35 million people around the world have attended a Blue Man Group performance, because it's fun and creative and bizarre.
 Shows at Luxor Hotel.

 When Terry Fator and his puppets are a marriage made in Sesame Street heaven.
 Without each other, Fator would have been just another middle-aged singer to walk across the stage on "America's Got Talent."
 And, well, the puppets would still be puppets.
 But thanks to their exposure of winning "America's Got Talent," Terry Fator has capitalized on his success and now headlines in Vegas with essentially a puppet show.
+This is a kid-friendly show.
 Shows at New York-New York Hotel.

 Kids activities in Vegas aren't limited to night hours or casinos, there's a whole world to explore off the Las Vegas Strip and it's ideal for families, tourists and locals alike.
 Each of the attractions listed below is perfect for small children all the way up to teens--and of course adults.
 Discover all the things to do out of hotels and casinos that Vegas has to offer.